DontJinx/TG-Bot-CPP/README.md

 ##   Telegram Bot : To Downlaod Songs using Youtube-dl

-##  We are still improving the code adding new features
+##  We are still improving the code, adding new features

 ## This is totally open source bot made by My Team and contributions are welcome